cardano-foundation/developer-portal/docs/get-started/cardano-cli/plutus-scripts/plutus-scripts.md

 This tutorial covers the basics of using the Cardano CLI to create transactions that involve executing Plutus scripts.
 Please checkout [Plutus user guide](https://plutus.cardano.intersectmbo.org/docs/) to learn how to write Plutus scrtipts.

+## Basic validator plutus script

 For this tutorial we borrowed a simple validator script from the [Plutus Pioneer Program](https://iog-academy.gitbook.io/plutus-pioneers-program-fourth-cohort).
 We will use the [FortyTwoTyped.hs](https://github.com/input-output-hk/plutus-pioneer-program/blob/fourth-iteration/code/Week02/lecture/FortyTwoTyped.hs) script.
 You can download the serialized script form [this link](https://github.com/input-output-hk/plutus-pioneer-program/blob/fourth-iteration/code/Week02/assets/fortytwotyped.plutus).

+:::note FortyTwoTyped.hs

-:::note The relevant part of this Plutus script is:
+The relevant part of this Plutus script is:

 ```
 -- This validator succeeds only if the redeemer is 42
 --              Datum  Redeemer        ScriptContext